-Neonicotinoids - what are they, who uses them and should they be banned?
+Neonics - what are they, who uses them and why they should be banned.

 Neonics are insecticides - used to kill a variety of pests such as aphids (greenfly and blackfly) and root-feeding grubs.
 They act as a nerve poison on the insect, causing paralysis and eventual death.